EffectOrientedProgramming/book/Chapters/02_Why_Functional.md

 The fix to this issue is a hack called *tail recursion*, which typically requires the programmer to organize their code such that the return expression for the recursive function does not perform any additional calculations, but simply returns a finished result.
 When this criterion is met, the compiler is able to rewrite the recursive code so that it becomes simple imperative code, without the function calls that can lead to a stack overflow.
-This produces code that is reliable from the safety standpoint (it doesn't overflow the stack) and from an invariance standpoint (there's no mutating loop variable).
+This produces code that is reliable from the safety standpoint (it doesn't overflow the stack) and from an immutability standpoint (there's no mutating loop variable).

 At this point you might be wondering, "Wait, are you telling me that every time I want to perform some kind of operation on a sequence, I'm supposed to write recursive code rather than just an imperative loop?"
 Although you would certainly get better at recursion with practice, it does sound exhausting.
 Fortunately, functional programming goes one step further by implementing basic repetitive operations for you, using recursion.